 Sellers who understand the dynamics of pricing on Amazon can make better decisions.
 The ability to see your competitors’ pricing trends helps you to outpace them in a highly competitive environment.
 The right data will remove the complexity from knowing what your next step should be, and will help you to make the right decisions when setting up pricing strategies and rules.

 Don’t reprice blindly.
 Make informed decisions, by discovering what products are selling well and which ones are taking up valuable stock room space.
-Storage doesn’t come cheap, so with the right answers, you can make the smart decision to re-stock profitable products.
+Storage doesn’t come cheap, so with the right answers, you can make the smart decision to re-stock profitable products to sell.